List of NME concert tours: ShockWaves NME Awards Tours

-The ShockWaves NME Awards Tours (known without sponsorship as the NME Awards Tour before 1999, and the Brat Bus Tour before 1998) normally takes place in the lead up to the official NME Awards themselves.
-The tour has been known to sell out in just a matter of hours.
-The tour normally showcasts the main protagonists of the independent alternative rock scene, with a number of relatively unheard of bands usually supporting more mainstream acts.
-A number of previous support acts on the tour have gone on to become very successful commercially, such as Arctic Monkeys (support act in 2006) and Franz Ferdinand (who played the opening slot in 2004).
-Since 2005, the tour has been sponsored by unisex hair product company ShockWaves.
+The ShockWaves NME Awards Tours (known without sponsorship as the NME Awards Tour before 1999, and the Brat Bus Tour before 1998) normally took place in the lead up to the official NME Awards themselves.
+The tour was known to sell out in just a matter of hours.
+The tour normally showcast the main protagonists of the independent alternative rock scene, with a number of relatively unheard of bands usually supporting more mainstream acts.
+A number of previous support acts on the tour went on to become very successful commercially, such as Arctic Monkeys (support act in 2006) and Franz Ferdinand (who played the opening slot in 2004).
+From 2005, the tour was sponsored by unisex hair product company ShockWaves.

 In 2007, the main NME Awards tour was split into two different tours of four bands each.
-The first tour, the ShockWaves NME Indie Rock Tour was created to reflect the growing indie rock scene in Britain throughout 2006-2007.
+The first tour, the ShockWaves NME Indie Rock Tour was created to reflect the growing indie rock scene in Britain throughout 2006–2007.
 The second tour, the ShockWaves NME Indie Rave Tour, displays the small number of bands currently associated with the new rave music genre.
 NME editor Conor McNicholas stated that the reason for the tour split was to allow more fans to gain tickets to the Awards tour, and allow them to display more bands at the one time.
 The tours were played in a number of intertwined dates at the same time.
 This format was kept for one year, before reverting to one tour in 2008.
 In 2017, rather than organise a tour themselves, NME sponsored a series of previously announced headline dates by the band Blossoms.
 In 2018, for the first time in 23 years, an NME sponsored tour did not take place.
 Though NME are yet to make a statement about the cancellation of the tour, they have run articles about the demise of the Warped Tour on their website.